tallguyjenks/RWorkflow/README.md

 Run your tests on your developing functions and fix any **ERRORS**, **WARNINGS**, or **NOTES** that come up

+To find answers to your errors you can use the [`tracestack`](https://github.com/dgrtwo/tracestack) package to find the last error message on stackoverflow

 ## Document Completed R Functions

 [Return To Table Of Contents](#table-of-contents)